 - 2 tablespoons minced fresh cilantro

-- Put oil in the cooking pot and select browning.
-When oil begins to sizzle, sauté beef, onion and garlic until meat is no longer pink and onion is tender, about 10 minutes.
+- Select Sauté to preheat the cooking pot.
+When hot, add the oil and sauté the sausage, onion, and garlic until meat is browning and onion is tender, about 5 minutes.
 Transfer to a bowl lined with paper towels to remove excess fat.

-- Add beef, water, macaroni, tomato sauce, green chiles, chili powder, salt, and cayenne pepper to pressure cooking pot, and stir to combine.
+- Add sausage, water, macaroni, tomato sauce, green chiles, chili powder, salt, and cayenne pepper to pressure cooking pot, and stir to combine.

-- Select High Pressure.
-Set timer for 5 minutes and press start.
-When beep sounds turn pressure cooker off and use a quick pressure release.
-When valve drops carefully remove the lid.
+- Select High Pressure for 5 minutes.
+When the cook time ends, turn off the pressure cooker and use a quick pressure release.
+When the valve drops, carefully remove the lid.

 - Stir in frozen corn.
 Select sauté and cook until corn is heated and macaroni is tender.
 Stir in cilantro